BestBuyAPIs/bby-query-builder/README.md

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the Angular code via `bower`, a [client-side code package manager][bower].

+Switch to the Guest network for the install steps in order to access the necessary repositories.

 We have preconfigured `npm` to automatically run `bower` so we can simply do:

 ```
 npm install
 ```

+NOTE: You may need to run `npm update`.
+Try that if the subsequent steps fail.

 Behind the scenes this will also call `bower install`.
 You should find that you have two new folders in your project.